Your Gate to Europe

 The EU Strategy

-To enable offshore renewable energy to contribute significantly to the European Union's 2030 and 2050 energy and climate goals, the Commission unveiled a comprehensive strategy on offshore renewable energy COM(2020)741 on November 19 2020.
+To ensure offshore renewables contribute substantially to the EU’s 2030 and 2050 energy and climate goals, the Commission adopted the EU Offshore Renewable Energy Strategy in November 2020.

 Picture